Before making the switch from self- or general-hosting to managed WordPress hosting, an agency must consider many important points.

 Nothing is scarier than not having a primary point of contact who knows your agency, how you work, and most importantly, your clients.
 While traditional support will satisfy one-off customers, having a primary point of contact is a must for larger projects.

 Features will appeal to your CMO.
-Technology will appeal your CTO.
+Technology will appeal to your CTO.
 But don’t forget about the CFO.
 Using a managed WordPress host vs. internal hosting will almost always be more lucrative.
 Why?
 Learn more here.

 Saying your customer’s website lives “in the cloud” is not good enough these days.
 Clients want to know what’s under the hood.
 Having the ability to accurately describe the environment being used will only increase confidence from your clients.
 Learn more about Pressable’s architecture here.